 A large step forward was taken with the opening of the College Learning Center in Weinstein Hall during the fall of 1996.
 The College’s tutoring staff moved out of borrowed space and into a home of their own.
 A computer lab and a small library of textbooks were part of the Center from its earliest days, and these resources were made readily available to students, thanks to generous hours of operation.

-The mission of the CLC has remained constant over the years.
+The mission of the ULC has remained constant over the years.
 Our Learning Assistants assist students in developing the skills and strategies they need to become confident, independent, and active learners.
-The CLC aims to help students meet the challenge of the College’s rigorous academic standards, to guide students in their adjustment to the college learning environment, and to prepare them for a lifetime of self-sufficient learning.
+The ULC aims to help students meet the challenge of the College’s rigorous academic standards, to guide students in their adjustment to the college learning environment, and to prepare them for a lifetime of self-sufficient learning.
 The tutoring staff provide instructional approaches that are tailored to the skill levels and learning styles of students, and they encourage students to take responsibility for learning and their academic success.